myexperiments-blog/myexperiments-blog.github.io/_drafts/2018-10-10-basic-buffer-overflow.md

 'AAA%AAsAABAA$AAnAACAA-AA(AADAA;AA)AA.....AAxAAyA'
 ```

-This command is a `peda` command which permit to generate a specific pattern which will help us to find the offset.
+This command is a `peda` command that permits to generate a specific pattern that will help us find the offset.

 So let's run the program with this pattern.